Date Updated: 07/25/2025

 What you can do

-When you make the appointment, ask if there's anything you need to do in advance, such as fasting before having a specific test.
+When you make the appointment, ask if there's anything you need to do beforehand, such as fasting before having a specific test.
 Make a list of:

-• Your symptoms, including any that seem unrelated to the reason for your appointment, and when they began
+• Your symptoms, including any that seem unrelated to the reason for your appointment, and when they began.

-• Key personal information, including major stresses, recent life changes and family medical history
+• Key personal information, including major stresses, recent life changes and family medical history.

-• All medications, vitamins or other supplements you take, including the doses
+• All medicines, vitamins or other supplements you take, including the doses.

-• Questions to ask your doctor
+• Questions to ask during your appointment.

 Take a family member or friend along, if possible, to help you remember the information you're given.